Technical References on Fruit Production

 The books listed in this category are technical in nature.
 They have two audiences.
 The first is for university teachers, researchers and extension personnel.
 The second is for commercial fruit growers that wish to have a greater understanding of fruit production.

-A. University Research and Extension
+University Research and Extension

 - Pennsylvania Tree Fruit Production Guide.
 R. M. Crassweller coordinator.
 Contact the Publications Distribution Center, College of Agricultural Sciences, The Pennsylvania State University, 112 Agricultural Administration Building University Park, PA 16802-2602.
 This is updated every 2 years and contains information on commercial fruit production.